knock-in/brobot/README.md

 **Keep in mind**, you won't get any response until you write `echo` before your command.
 For example echo + 5 8 will return 13.

-**Command chaining**
+### Command chaining

 Lets say we have the following command: `echo + 1500 * 2 pi`
 This would return: `1506.2831853071796`

 Why?
-You have to read from left to write.
+You have to read from right to left.
 First there is `pi` which returns 3.141592653589793 and passes it's value to `2`.
 Now passes itself (2) and it's argument (3.141592653589793) to module `*` which will multiply theese two values returning `6.283185307179586`.
 This value and the next (`1500`) will finally passed to module `+` which results in `1506.2831853071796`.
 `echo` will tell our bot to reply the result to the user.